Quantum diffusion and large primordial perturbations from inflation: Inhomogeneous spacetime

 \subsection{Separate-universe approach}

-An important simplification occurs when studying perturbations on sufficiently large scales where anisotropy and spatial gradients can be neglected.
+An important simplification occurs when studying inhomogeneous perturbations on sufficiently large scales where anisotropy and spatial gradients can be neglected.
 In that case the evolution of the fields locally can be described using ordinary differential equations for the time-dependence of effectively homogeneous and isotropic fields in an FLRW cosmology, considerably simplifying the calculation, and enabling us to track the nonlinear as well as linear evolution.
 This is the separate-universe approach~\cite{Sasaki:1998ug, Wands:2000dp}.
 Formally we can interpret this as the leading-order behaviour in a gradient expansion~\cite{Salopek:1990jq, Rigopoulos:2003ak, Tanaka:2007gh, Launay:2024qsm}.

-For example, if we consider linear perturbations about an FLRW cosmology of the scalar field and the lapse function (allowing for local dilation of the proper time, $\tau$ relative to the background cosmic time $t$):
+For example, if we consider linear perturbations about an FLRW cosmology of the scalar field (as already introduced in subsection~\ref{sec:linearperturbations}) and in addition perturbing the lapse function (allowing for local dilation of the proper time, $\tau$ relative to the background cosmic time $t$):

 then, at first order in the perturbations, the Klein-Gordon equation for the scalar field at each point can be written as~\cite{Pattison:2019hef}